ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-7-1.md

-Chapter: Understanding the Role of Learning Challenges
+Understanding the Role of Learning Challenges
 ======================================================

 In this chapter, we will explore the importance of embracing and overcoming learning challenges in personal and professional development.
 Learning challenges refer to obstacles, difficulties, or setbacks that individuals encounter during their lifelong learning journey.
 Understanding the role of these challenges can help readers develop resilience, adaptability, and a growth mindset as they pursue continuous learning and growth.